Kong/docs.konghq.com/app/_hub/yesinteractive/kongmap/index.md

 Full documentation is available here: [https://github.com/yesinteractive/kong-map/](https://github.com/yesinteractive/kong-map/)

 ## Compatibility ##
-KongMap supports both Kong Open Source and Kong Enterprise Clusters greater than version 1.5.
+KongMap supports both Kong Open Source and Kong Enterprise Clusters greater than version 1.3 and supports both DB and Non-DB (dbless) Kong configurations.
+KongMap also supports Kong for Kubernetes Ingress Controller versions greater than 0.5 (In Kong for Kubernetes, the Ingress Controller's proxy container must have its Admin API exposed in some fashion.)

 ## Docker Installation ##